MINISTRYGmbH/morrow-core/docs/security.md

 Security
 =============================

-MorrowTwo have some measures builtin to improve the protection against attackers.
+Morrow have some measures builtin to improve the protection against attackers.
 But they only work if you use them.
 So this is a little guide to assist you in building safe applications.